mesosphere/dcos-docs-site/pages/1.11/networking/index.md

 ## Layer 7
 There are two packages within DC/OS that provide layer 7 load-balancing for DC/OS services.
-Edge-LB and Marathon-LB, both these packages use HAPRoxy as its data-plane for providing layer 7 load-balancing for north-south traffic ingressing into the cluster.
+[Edge-LB](/pages/services/edge-lb) and and [Marathon-LB](/pages/services/marathon-lb), both these packages use HAPRoxy as its data-plane for providing layer 7 load-balancing for north-south traffic ingressing into the cluster.
 Both these packages provide load balancing for TCP and HTTP-based applications, SSL support, and health checking.

 While the data-plane used by both these packages is fundamentally the same, the control-plane provided by these packages are vastly different.
 Edge-lb is the more recent of the two and is richer in its featureset compared to Marathon-LB.
 Edge-LB has the ability to support pools of HAProxy load-balancing instances, allowing for a multi-tenant support .
 It comes with it own CLI to configure and launch pools, and supports not only Marathon tasks, but also tasks managed by custom Mesos framesworks that want to expose their tasks outside the cluster.